 Dialectical behavioural therapy (DBT) is a type of talking therapy designed to help you manage difficult emotions.
 It aims to help you learn how to accept and regulate these emotions so that you're able to change any behaviour that may be harmful or unhealthy.

-Based on cognitive behavioural therapy, dialectical behavioural therapy (DBT) looks to help those who experience emotions very intensely.
+Based on CBT, dialectical behavioural therapy looks to help those who experience emotions very intensely.
 The approach was developed in the late 80s by psychologist Marsha M. Lineham.
 Originally created to help people with borderline personality disorder, DBT is now used to help a number of mental health challenges.

 First, let’s look at what ‘dialectics’ means.
 This essentially means balancing opposing positions and seeing how they can go together.
 For example, in DBT you will be working towards finding a balance between acceptance (accepting your emotions and who you are) and change (making positive changes to your behaviour and life).

 To help create this balance, acceptance and change techniques are used.